The best massage guns in 2024 to relieve muscle pain and tension

 The Hypervolt 2 Pro has an exceptional battery life — at three hours, it outlasts the Theragun Elite and the Theragun Mini by 60 and 30 minutes respectively.
 The Theragun Pro doubles the Hypervolt 2 Pro’s run time with a six-hour life, but you’ll pay $200 more for that extra three hours.
 Charging the Pro once got me through an entire week’s worth of testing, with plenty of battery left to spare.

-The Hyperice App is capable of leading accomplished athletes through comprehensive programing for a competitive edge.
+The Hyperice App is capable of leading accomplished athletes through comprehensive programming for a competitive edge.
 A variety of textured attachments combined with a speedy 2700 PPM effectively releases the tightest trigger points and muscle groups.

 The downsides here are that the gun is slightly awkward to hold, and doesn't come with a carry case, which could be an issue if you plan on traveling with the gun.
 Since it’s pretty sturdy, you could most likely get away with cushioning it between some thick sweatshirts and tossing it in your bag.
 But on the other hand, if I’m going to pay a few hundred bucks for a massage gun, I’d like to know that it could be protected appropriately during transport.

-Read our full Hyperice Hypervolt 2 Pro review.
+Read our full Hyperice Hypervolt 2 Pro review

-Best massage gun for beginners
+Best massage gun with heat

 Specifications